jobsamuel/lifedays/README.md

 lifedays
 ========

-How much are you been alive?
+An app that calculcate the days you have been alive.